ArthurSonzogni/chromiumos-platform2/diagnostics/README.md

 ## Code structure

-The repository hosts the core Chrome OS Health Service components, including:
+The repository hosts the core ChromeOS Health Service components, including:
 * [interface definitions](./mojom/public) for other on-device services to access.
 * [core health service daemon](./cros_healthd) (a.k.a. `cros_healthd`) provides